BenKnoxJ/cci-lite-v1/README.md

-# CCI Lite MVP Build — Phase 0 & Phase 1 Documentation
+# CCI Lite MVP Build — Phase 0 & Phase 1 Documentation (Clerk‑Only Architecture)

-This document captures the fully locked and validated Phase 0 and Phase 1 architecture for the CCI Lite MVP.
-It is intended for version control in GitHub and will act as the foundation for all subsequent build phases.
+This document defines the **authoritative, locked foundation** for the CCI Lite MVP.
+It replaces the previous Supabase-dependent design with a **pure Clerk + AWS** multi‑tenant architecture.

+This document is intended to live as the root **README.md** for the GitHub repository and will grow as each new phase is completed.

 ---

-## 🚀 Overview
+# 🚀 Overview

-CCI Lite MVP follows a lean multi‑tenant architecture using:
+CCI Lite MVP is a lightweight, multi‑tenant, post‑call analytics platform powered by:

-* **Clerk** for authentication only
-* **Supabase** for tenant/user mapping (manual provisioning)
-* **AWS S3 + Lambda + EventBridge + Secrets Manager + Transcribe + Bedrock + Comprehend** as the processing pipeline

-This document outlines:

-* Phase 0 — Foundation Lock‑In
-* Phase 1 — AWS Infrastructure Confirmation

-Everything below is now locked and authoritative.
+* **Clerk** → Authentication + tenant (organization) ownership + user roles
+* **AWS** → Full data processing pipeline (S3, Lambda, EventBridge, Secrets Manager, Transcribe, Comprehend, Bedrock)
+* **S3** → The single source-of-truth for tenant call data and configuration
+* **Replit Backend** → Reads enriched outputs from S3 and serves them to the frontend
+* **Replit Frontend** → Multi‑tenant dashboard, isolated per Clerk organization

+**No databases are used in MVP**.
+All tenancy is derived from Clerk organizations.
+All call data is stored and processed in AWS.

+This eliminates unnecessary complexity and accelerates delivery.

 ---

-# ⭐ PHASE 0 — Foundation Lock‑In
+# ⭐ PHASE 0 — Foundation Lock-In (Clerk-Only Architecture)

+Phase 0 ensures the entire high-level architecture is locked and cannot drift.
+This guarantees a stable foundation for all future phases.

 ## ✅ Deliverables

-* Architecture locked
+* Authentication model locked (Clerk only)
-* Tenancy model locked (manual onboarding)
+* Multi‑tenant model locked (Clerk organizations)
-* Data flow locked
+* Data flow locked (AWS → S3 → Dashboard)
+* No database dependency
 * Dashboard requirements frozen

-## ✅ Actions Confirmed
+---

-### 1. Clerk = Authentication Only
+## ✅ 1.
+Clerk = Authentication + Tenant Ownership

+Clerk Organizations act as **tenants**.
+Each user belongs to exactly one Clerk Organization, which determines their data access.

-Clerk session token includes only the required claims:
+### Required session token claims

+Configured in Clerk → Customize Session Token:

 ```json
 {